 Asbury Park is definitely back!!!
 There used to be a great boardwalk with amusements and rides that I remember visiting as a child.
 It went through some tough times, but in recent years it has seen a big resurgence in its downtown area and along the boardwalk.
 It is well worth the visit.

 Downtown, on Cookman Ave., and the nearby side streets, you can find a number of shops, galleries, coffee shops, microbreweries and distilleries and wonderful restaurants.
 There are have been several new openings since my last visit.
 My recommendations include:

 America’s Cup Coffee, at 633 Cookman Ave., is a good spot for a latte.
 This is a fun coffee shop, that serves food also and roasts their own coffee on the premises.
 Also good for coffee which I found on my last trip is Cafe Volan at 510 Bangs Ave.
 Also for coffee and tea is Asbury Park Roastery. where coffee is roasted on-site.
 603 Second Ave. and also at 1300 Ocean Ave.
 Grand Arcade/Convention Center.

 Across from Cafe Volan is a great new option for breakfast and lunch, Cardinal Provisions, featuring locally sourced ingredients.
 513 Bangs Ave.

 TAKA: At 660 Cookman Ave, this is a wonderful sushi restaurant.
 The decor is really wonderful and colorful.
 Looks like it could be in New York or Chicago.
 I chose the lunch bento box special which was a great value.
 Loved the salmon, California roll, salad and other tastes.
 I highly recommend it.

 Toast, at 516 Cookman Ave., is good spot for breakfast, brunch or lunch.
-Next door is Brickwall Tavern & Dining Room featuring a tavern menu and many beers on tap.
 On the other end of the spectrum is Twisted Tree Cafe, featuring a vegan menu of salads, sandwiches, wraps and soups.
 609 Cookman Ave.

 Nearby is the new Talula’s Pizza, Bar, Bread at 550 Cookman which features pizzas, salads and sandwiches for lunch.
 For dinner they have pizzas, bowls, salads and toasts with various toppings.
 Their brunch menu looks wonderful with brunch pies, toasts, bowls and salads.
 The eclectic space is very attractive.